-Judge order leaves many US visa lottery winners out of luck
+Judge's order leaves many visa lottery winners out of luck

 SAN DIEGO (AP) — A federal judge on Wednesday ordered the Trump administration to save more than 9,000 U.S. slots for visa lottery winners affected by the government’s freeze on green cards earlier this year.
 But tens of thousands of other visa lottery winners will be out of luck.